RKKon/Employee-app-using-react-classes/README.md

 To install write in terminal - npm i.

-To start app install write in terminal - npm start.
+To start app write in terminal - npm start.

 If you have any bags or questions - contact me.